 When Travis and I travel, we try to pick up a few words for the country we’re in.
 I know it always goes a long way.

-So with the month of November here, the month of thanksgiving, I wanted to share a fun post.
+So, with the month of November here, the month of Thanksgiving, I wanted to share a fun post.
 Take a peek and learn to say ‘thank you’ in 50 languages!

 Learn to Say ‘Thank You’ in 50 Languages